Which collagen to choose? The Complete Guide to Collagen Types

 Marine collagen is particularly rich in type I collagen, which is the most abundant type of collagen in the human body.

-It is renowned for its benefits for the skin, particularly for improving elasticity, hydration, and reducing wrinkles.
-Read also, why take marine collagen?
+It is known for its benefits on the skin, especially for improving elasticity, hydration, and reducing wrinkles.
+Also read, why take marine collagen?

-It is also renowned for its ability to support the health of tendons and ligaments.
+It is also known for its ability to support the health of tendons and ligaments.

 Marine or bovine collagen: which is the better choice?

-The choice between marine collagen and bovine collagen primarily depends on personal preferences and ethical considerations.
+The choice between marine collagen and bovine collagen is primarily based on personal preferences and ethical considerations.

-Marine collagen is recognized for its purity and high bioavailability, making it a preferred choice for optimal absorption.
+Marine-derived collagen is known for its purity and high bioavailability, making it a preferred choice for optimal absorption.

 To date, no scientific study proves the superiority of one source over another in terms of effectiveness.
-The key is to choose a high-quality collagen, regardless of its origin.
+The essential thing is to choose high-quality collagen, regardless of its origin.

 Also read, the differences between marine and bovine collagen.